 How to Replace a Fire Alarm

-Carrying out a regular test on your smoke alarms and overall fire alarm system sensors is a vital part of ensuring your home is protected.
-Alarms
+Carrying out a regular test on your smoke alarms, heat alarms and multi-sensors is a vital part of ensuring your home is protected.

 Testing fire alarm diagram